'My friend is dying': 911 call released in crash that killed student

-JOHNSTON CO., N.C.
+JOHNSTON COUNTY, N.C.
 (WTVD) --A Triton High School student was killed and another person was injured during a crash Thursday morning in Johnston County.

 Stay on top of breaking news stories with the ABC11 News App